When I first started working from home, I wrote about how much I loved it.

 If you are reading this and thinking, this doesn’t apply to me because I work in an office, you may have a valid point.

-On the other hand, substitute the words home or house for office and you might need to have a rethink.
 If your partner is subtly begging or downright nagging you to spend more time with them, you might want to take notice.

 I can totally relate to this.
 Not only do I work at home, I also homeschool my youngest child.
 It’s very hard to transition from writer to mother and from teacher to mother.
 Sometimes, he’ll have to remind me that, “Mom, school’s over for the day.”